Why I'm Good At What I Do

 My law degree is from Windsor Law with an Hons.
 B.Sc. & B.A. from the University of Toronto in Psychology & Criminology.
 My focus is on making the law easier for people to access and treating all people with dignity and respect.

-I have been in private practice since 2019, under the mentorship of Ken Marley, Sharon Murphy (now Justice Murphy), and Linda McCurdy.
-My practice has focused on criminal and housing defence, as well as select civil litigation related to my criminal and housing law practice.
+I have been in private practice since 2019.
+My practice focuses on criminal and housing defence, as well as select civil litigation related to my criminal and housing law practice.
 I also work as Tenant Duty Counsel at the Landlord and Tenant Board.
+I have benefited from the mentorship of Linda McCurdy and Ken Marley, and formerly Sharon Murphy (now Justice Murphy).

 My articling was done as a judicial law clerk for the Superior Court of Justice (2017 - 2018) for judges from Windsor to Woodstock.
 I provided the judges with legal research & analysis, case summaries, and copy-editing.
 I also assisted the Chief Justice's Office in designing an educational program for Superior Court judges on sexual assault law in Canada.

-I worked as the Research Assistant to Professor David M. Tanovich (2014 - 2017), and as the senior Research Assistant for the Canadian Bar Review (2016 - 2017).
+I worked as the Research Assistant to Professor David M. Tanovich (2014 - 2017), and as the senior Research Assistant for the Canadian Bar Review (2016 - 2017; 2020 Colton Bushie edition).
 The Canadian Bar Review is the legal journal that is most often cited by the Supreme Court of Canada.

 I did my undergrad studies at the University of Toronto and earned a Hons.
 B.Sc. in Psychology & Criminology.
 My focus was on neuroscience and how the development of a person's brain impacts their decision-making, particularly in youth.
 I also attended Oxford University for a course on Comparative International Human Rights (2008).